 Window tint darkness in Tennessee

-The percent of visible light allowed through your car windows is called VLT: Visible Light Transmission.
 The percentage of light allowed through your film and glass in Tennessee is very specific and different for sedan cars and SUV cars or vans.

 Tint darkness for sedans: